 Priority Modes

-This is the most automated a camera could be before I’d consider it automatic.
+Some mostly mechanical cameras can still have automatic exposure.
 For example, my Olympus 35 RC seems primarily designed for shutter priority, but it’s still a manually focused rangefinder with manual shutter speed.

 A good compromise between setting up a shot quickly, and maintaining some manual control.